Harlem Townhouse [Passive House]

 Collaborators: Private

-• Nathan E. Minett, RA, Kevin Atkinson, Myat Khine, Xiaoxian Hu, Kenneth Namkung, Jigz Miranda, & Fil Henri Hechanova
+Design Team: Nathan E. Minett RA, Kevin Atkinson, Myat Khine, Xiaoxuan Hu, Kenneth Namkung, Jigz Miranda, Fil Hechanova